GreatAttractor/imppg/README.md

 ----------------------------------------
 ## 11. Building from source code

-Building from source code requires a C++ compiler toolchain (with C++11 support), CMake, Boost libraries v.
+Building from source code requires a C++ compiler toolchain (with C++17 support), CMake, Boost libraries v.
 1.57.0 or later (though earlier versions may work) and wxWidgets 3.0.
 Support for more image formats requires the FreeImage library, version 3.14.0 or newer.
 Without FreeImage the only supported formats are: BMP 8-, 24- and 32-bit, TIFF mono and RGB, 8 or 16 bits per channel (no compression).
 FITS support (optional) requires the CFITSIO library.
-Multithreaded processing requires a compiler supporting OpenMP (e.g. GCC 4.2 or newer).
+Multithreaded processing requires a compiler supporting OpenMP.

 To enable/disable usage of CFITSIO/FreeImage (they are enabled by default), edit the `config.in` file.